icctx

 This post covers multifiles, the second kernel pwn challenge.

-Since I’m releasing this writeup a bit late: in Part 1, to cover all the steps required for exploitation, I reimplemented the exploit from scratch in Rust.
-This time around, given the delay, you’ll get a refactored version of the original exploit in C instead.
+Since I’m releasing this a bit late: in Part 1 I reimplemented the exploit from scratch in Rust to cover every step, but this time you’ll get a refactored version of the original C exploit instead.

 multifiles